l33tdawg/silentgem/chat-insight-enhancement.md

 ## Security Updates
 - ✅ Updated .gitignore to prevent sensitive data from being committed
 - ✅ Ensured database files and configurations remain private
-- 🔄 Implementing secure storage for bot tokens
+- ✅ Implemented secure storage for bot tokens

+## Ready for Version 1.2
+With v1.1 now complete, development can proceed to v1.2 features as outlined in the project roadmap.